chetnashah/javawork/mustknowstuff.md

 and java.io.Externalizable (custom serialization)

 ### Classes and serializability

+Serialization in java is a mechanism of writing the state of an object into a byte stream.
+It is mainly used in Hibernate, RMI, JPA, EJB and JMS technologies.

 Any class is serializable as long as that class or parent class implements java.io.Serializable. e.g.